radai-rosenblatt/configlib/README.md

-# Confusion - An Object-first configuration library for java
+# an Object-first configuration library for java
 ### Briefly
 Suppose your application has configurable bits. suppose also that you would like to express your configuration as an object:
 ```java